New town supervisor announces staff picks

 “I plan to work with Laura Gillen and the council to bring some much needed change and good government to the Town of Hempstead,” LaCarrubba said Friday.
 “The residents made a clear vote that they wanted change in picking Laura and wanted to see things run differently.”

-Gillen tapped James Davenport, the Nassau County chief sanitary engineer, as her executive assistant for infrastructure.
+Gillen tapped Joseph Davenport, the Nassau County chief sanitary engineer, as her executive assistant for infrastructure.

 Rebecca Sinclair, a partner at Syosset-based consulting firm CDS Energy Partners, will serve as Gillen’s executive assistant for service delivery and quality of life.
 She has a background in urban planning and worked in the Governor’s Office of Storm Recovery.

-Matthew Hynes, the chief of staff for Sen. John Brooks, (D-Seaford) will be Gillen’s senior adviser for constituent affairs, to meet with community groups and address resident concerns.
+Matthew Hynes, a former chief of staff for state Sen. John Brooks (D-Seaford), will be Gillen’s senior adviser for constituent affairs, to meet with community groups and address resident concerns.

-Gillen’s staff will include many returning Hempstead Town workers, but the supervisor’s office will be have a different makeup, Mike Fricchione, Gillen’s press secretary, said.
+Gillen’s staff will include many returning Hempstead Town workers, but the supervisor’s office will be have a different makeup, said Mike Fricchione, Gillen’s press secretary.